NikhilMukraj/mod-qsar/README.md

 ### Custom Inverse QSAR Scoring Functions

 Use the format `"./filepath/to/python_file.py:function_name"` as an element in a list passed in the `scoring_function` argument where a `:` deliminates what is the filepath and what is the function name.
-The custom function must return a float.
+The custom function must take a single argument of type `rdkit.Chem.rdchem.Mol` and return a `float`.
 Custom functions must be specified last.

 ## Todo